Top 6 Forethought alternatives in 2026: Features, price, and limitations

 Forethought has definitely made a splash in the AI customer support space.
 But as teams hunt for better and more adaptable automation, they often hit the same walls.
 Many users talk about getting trapped in chatbot loops or wrestling with stiff systems that just can't adjust to their team's way of working.
 If you've ever felt like your AI tool is working against you, you're not the only one.

 This is why so many people are looking for Forethought alternatives.
 The good news is, the market is packed with great options.
-This guide will walk you through seven of the best choices for 2025, comparing what they offer, how much they cost, and how they work.
-We’ll help you find a tool that makes your team more efficient without making you overhaul your entire tech setup.
+This guide will walk you through six of the best choices for 2026, comparing what they offer, how much they cost, and how they work.
+We'll help you find a tool that makes your team more efficient without making you overhaul your entire tech setup.

 Understanding AI support platforms and Forethought alternatives